kchorn0/INF_States_Final/README.md

 ### REST API for Back End Web Development

 ## Description
-This project is a REST API developed for the INF653 midterm.
+This project is a REST API developed for the INF653 Final.

 ## Link to Project! *index.html*